 The ice cream is legendary and with colourful deckchairs, a sumptuous menu and even the option to arrive by kayak, it’s an ideal place to cling on the summer sun all day long.
 Stay into the evening and you may be treated to some music, a theatrical performance or even a poetry reading.

 ADDRESS 5 Kossuth Lajos üdülőpart, 1039 Budapest SHOW ON MAP

 OPENING HOURS May 1st–Sep 30th, Mon–Fri 2pm–11pm, Sat–Sun 10am–12am

 If you find yourself exploring Városliget and Heroes Square make sure you stop by Kertem.
 Located far from the hustle bustle of the downtown, it’s just as popular with local cyclists who make the pilgrimage for it’s famous burgers as it is with tourists who discover this charming spot by accident.

 By day you’ll mostly find families and couple chilling on the glass with a lemonade or perhaps something from the grill in hand.
 As night approaches the beer flows more heavily and it attracts a younger crowd who come for the free concerts and the chance to meet people.

 Sadly, as major redevelopment works due to take place in the park, 2015 is probably the final year Kertem will be open, so visit while you still can.

-Address: 3 Olof Palme Sétány, 1146 Budapest view map
+ADDRESS 3 Olof Palme Sétány, 1146 Budapest SHOW ON MAP

 6. Kőleves Kert